Keyboard shortcuts

 SIP_DOMAIN=example.com A_USER=alice A_PASS=… B_USER=bob B_PASS=… \

-ringo-flow run scenario.rhai
+ringo-flow run scenario.js

-ringo-flow run scenario.rhai # one file
+ringo-flow run scenario.js # one file

 The exit code is non-zero if any scenario fails.